 - The suspect sways while balancing.

-Exhibiting two or more clues in the one-legged-stand test is a failing score.
-See our article on the Nevada one leg stand test.
+Exhibiting two (2) or more clues in the OLS test is deemed a failing score.
+Incorrectly counting the numbers does not negatively impact the score.4

 - windy or rainy weather

 - poor lighting for the officer to observe the suspect

 - disruptive visual and audial distractions such as traffic, bright lights, sirens, honking, and spectators

 - inner ear problems